Manuteaa/dbd_autoSkillCheck/README.md

 The project was made and is maintained by me ([Manuteaa](https://github.com/Manuteaa)).
 If you enjoy this project, consider giving it a ⭐!
 Starring the repository helps others discover it, and shows support for the work put into it.
 Your stars motivate me to add new features and address any bugs.

 An issue ?
 Question ?
 Suggestion ?
 Just open a new issue.
-You can also join the discord server: https://discord.gg/bkfJE2Ha
+You can also join the [discord server](https://discord.gg/DPVDWz9xeF)